123noob1/Home_Sales/README.md

 **Note** - As a challenge to myself and to practice writing codes, I've also included the usage of groupBy function from `PySpark` to perform the same queries for the questions being asked.

 ## Objectives/Questions
-The questions were answered with the outputs as followed:
+The questions were answered with the outputs as follows:
-1. What is the average price for a four bedroom house sold in each year rounded to two decimal places?
+1. What is the average price for a four bedroom house sold in each year rounded to two decimal places?<br/>
 ![Alt text](img/q3.png)

-2. What is the average price of a home for each year the home was built that have 3 bedrooms and 3 bathrooms rounded to two decimal places?
+2. What is the average price of a home for each year the home was built that have 3 bedrooms and 3 bathrooms rounded to two decimal places?<br/>
 ![Alt text](img/q4.png)

-3. What is the average price of a home for each year built that have 3 bedrooms, 3 bathrooms, with two floors, and are greater than or equal to 2,000 square feet rounded to two decimal places?
+3. What is the average price of a home for each year built that have 3 bedrooms, 3 bathrooms, with two floors, and are greater than or equal to 2,000 square feet rounded to two decimal places?<br/>
 ![Alt text](img/q5.png)

 4. What is the "view" rating for the average price of a home, rounded to two decimal places, where the homes are greater than or equal to $350,000?
 Although this is a small dataset, determine the run time for this query.
-    -   Output result without caching.
+    -   Output result without caching.<br/>
     ![Alt text](img/q6_uncached.png)
-    -   Output result by caching.
+    -   Output result by caching.<br/>
     ![Alt text](img/q6_cached.png)
-    -   Output result by partitioning.
+    -   Output result by partitioning.<br/>
     ![Alt text](img/q6_partitioned.png)

 ## Conclusion